Know Your Acupuncturist

 A Licensed Acupuncturist (LAc) who has obtained a graduate education from an ACAOM-accredited college and has passed the national certification exams administered by the NCCAOM receives approximately 80% of their education exclusively in this field and has had extensive clinical training averaging 3-4 years.
 Licensed Acupuncturists may treat a broad range of health issues, including chronic disease, pain, internal medicine, rehabilitation, and preventative care.
 These practitioners are trained in the many modalities mentioned above.

 Other health care practitioners may only use acupuncture, which is one of the many therapies of Chinese Medicine, as a technique in their primary practice.
-It is possible for a medical doctor, osteopath, naturopath, or chiropractor to undergo 300 or fewer hours of training and to use acupuncture as a supplemental technique for pain and other simple complaints.
+It is possible for a medical doctor and osteopath to undergo 300 or fewer hours of training and to use acupuncture as a supplemental technique for pain and other simple complaints.
 The World Health Organization recommends that medical doctors have a minimum of 200 hours of training to know when to refer to a more thoroughly trained Acupuncturist or Oriental Medicine practitioner.

 Additionally, it is possible to complete a 100-hour training to become a detox/auricular acupuncture technician in order to treat addiction and pain only.

 The Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) offers guidelines for how to choose a qualified acupuncturist.
 They provide a chart that is designed to illustrate the varying levels of acupuncture education undertaken by health care professionals.
-View the chart below: Know your acupuncturist!
+View the chart: Know your acupuncturist!